wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

 - **Version:** milestone 1
 - **Access Level:** anonymous users, i.e. `.*, .*, read` (Authorisation is controlled by the `server/responders/PanoptesAuthDb` file.
 Authentication is controlled by the `MalariaGEN SSO`.)

+Summary:
+- 434 quality-assured features
+- 112 flawed features
+- 110 related issues
+- 489 user-interface components

+### About the scope
+Administrative features are considered out-of-scope for this document.
+(See the QAFs for the Panopte core software for that.)

 ### About the checkboxes
-- [x] Checked items have been checked by the checker (the designated human) and found to be working.
+- [x] Checked items have been checked by a designated human, and found to be satisfactory.
-- [ ] Unchecked items are expected to work, i.e. they are intended features or support, but either they haven't been checked yet, or they have known issues, which should be noted.
+- [ ] Unchecked items are supppose to work, but either they haven't been checked yet, or they have known issues.
+Known issues should be noted next to each unchecked item.

 ### About the "compatibilities" and "features"
 To track bugs, features and other issues, please use the issue tracker in the associated [GitHub project](https://github.com/wtchg-kwiatkowski/observatory-web/issues).

 ### About the "components"
 At the end of this document, there is a list of user-interface components.
-These are all the user-interface components that are referred to in the **Features** section, loosely organised into a sort of hierarchy.
+These are all the user-interface components that are referred to in the **Features** section, and they have been loosely organised into a sort of hierarchy.

 Compatibilities